wanliw96/ML_breast_cancer_subtypes/README.md

 - The conclusion is that basal-like and Luminal A have better prognoses compared with other subtypes.

 ## Coding pipelines:
-The whole pineline can be found in this report:
+The whole analysis pineline can be found in this report: